-Lost personal items should be turned in or reported to the Office of Student Services, Student Center - Room 308 or Security Office Tex Turner Arena.
+Lost personal items should be turned in or reported to the Office of Student Services, Student Center - Room 308 or LMU Campus Police and Security Office in Tex Turner Arena.

 FOOD SERVICES

 Sodexo Services provides food services to LMU students with a valid ID card.
 Students must update their ID cards each semester, whether or not they change plans.